NAME¶

 seccomp=profile.json: JSON file to be used as a seccomp filter.
 Note that the

-.proc-opts=OPTIONS : Comma-separated list of options to use for the /proc mount.
+io.podman.annotations.seccompannotation is set with the specified value as shown inpodman inspect.proc-opts=OPTIONS : Comma-separated list of options to use for the /proc mount.
 More details for the possible mount options are specified in the proc(5) man page.

 unmask=ALL or /path/1:/path/2, or shell expanded paths (/proc/*): Paths to unmask separated by a colon.
 If set to ALL, it unmasks all the paths that are masked or made read-only by default.
 The default masked paths are /proc/acpi, /proc/kcore, /proc/keys, /proc/latency_stats, /proc/sched_debug, /proc/scsi, /proc/timer_list, /proc/timer_stats, /sys/firmware, and /sys/fs/selinux, /sys/devices/virtual/powercap.
 The default paths that are read-only are /proc/asound, /proc/bus, /proc/fs, /proc/irq, /proc/sys, /proc/sysrq-trigger, /sys/fs/cgroup.